solana-labs/solana/docs/src/running-validator/vote-accounts.md

 different accounts.

 The vote authority can be set when the vote account is created.
-If it is not provided, the vote account with set the Validator Identity as the vote authority by default.
+If it is not provided, the default behavior is to assign it the same as the validator identity.
 The vote authority can be changed later with the `vote-authorize-voter` command.

 The vote authority can be changed at most once per epoch.
-If the authority is changed with `vote-authorize-voter`, this will not take effect until the end of the current epoch.
+If the authority is changed with `vote-authorize-voter`, this will not take effect until the beginning of the next epoch.
 To support a smooth transition of the vote signing, `solana-validator` allows the `--authorized-voter` argument to be specified multiple times.
 This allows the validator process to keep voting successfully when the network reaches an epoch boundary at with the validator's vote authority